No, I don’t want to fill out your contact form

 It takes time and energy to build and maintain a contact form properly.
 It almost always gets routed to an email behind the scenes (or a system that accepts email), so skip the middleman and put up the email address!

-It also can mean that customers contacting you can’t remember what their original message was about.
-I’ve experienced getting a response from an organisation and then having to ask them what the original query was about - had this been an email in the first place this could have been avoided.
+It can also mean customers can’t remember what their original message was about.
+I’ve received responses from organisations and had to ask what my original query was - an email would have avoided this.

 Your contact form is irritating in other ways

-There are probably hundreds of ways you could set up your contact form to be maximally irritating, and I can’t cover them all here.
-I’ll leave you with one final example that doesn’t fit into the categories above though.
+There are hundreds of ways to make your contact form maximally irritating, and I can’t cover them all here.
+I’ll leave you with one final example that doesn’t fit the categories above.

 Sainsbury’s has a contact form that forces you to navigate down a long options tree.
 Only to open a modal and ask you to select the topic again.
 They then present the tiniest form window ever, which makes it near impossible to fill out: